corpus-io/tokenize.it-smart-contracts/README.md

 The platform will maintain a hot wallet (EOA) in order to send transactions to the forwarder contract.
 This results in the following flow:

-- contract A supports EIP-2771 and uses `forwarder` as its (one and only immutable) trusted forwarder
+- contract A supports EIP-2771 and uses `forwarder` as its (one and only, immutable) trusted forwarder
 - user (investor or founder) wants to use function `a(...)` of contract `A` and uses the platform for this
 - platform (tokenize.it) prepares meta transaction payload and asks user for signature
 - user signs the payload with their own key (using metamask or similar)